Charles C. Igel

 -

-So I approach production with a light touch, focusing on my delivery so I don’t have to muck around with excessive production to make an engaging product.
+Given that, I approach production with a light touch, focusing on my delivery so audio doesn’t sound overly produced.

 -